The American Rescue Plan: Humanities Grantmaking

 The American Rescue Plan: Humanities Grantmaking program is an emergency relief program intended to fund grantmaking programs that assist organizations and individuals working in the humanities who have been adversely affected by the coronavirus pandemic and require support to restore and sustain their core activities.
 The National Endowment for the Humanities has awarded $28.8 million to 13 grantmaking programs: six grantmaking programs for individuals and seven grantmaking programs for organizations.
 Collectively, these awards are 150 individuals and almost 500 organizations.

-Program Officer, Office of Challenge Programs
+Director, Office of Challenge Programs

 Humanities Grantmaking for Individuals: Fellowship Opportunities

 A grant program to deliver relief from the coronavirus pandemic to 34 Asian studies professionals to conduct humanities research, teaching development, and multimedia projects.